matthewfaw/vim-setup/README.md

 # vim-setup

-This is my vim setup
+This is my vim setup.

+The easiest way to set up the .vimrc on the local machine is to:

+1. Clone this repo
+2. Create a symlink in the root directory to the vimrc in this repo

 The following plugins are required: